 Native Governance Center will only consider complete applications for the program.
 A complete application must include the all of the following:

 - Online application form

-- A current CV/Resume
+- A current Resume, CV, or similar

 As a program participant, you must make a significant commitment of time and energy of approximately 200+ hours for Native Nation Rebuilding.
 You are required to participate in all sessions during year one of the program.
-Year two of the program will look considerably different with one-on-one coaching, full cohort check-ins, and additional training on topics such as virtual facilitation, fundraising, etc.
+Year two of the program will look considerably different with one-on-one coaching, full cohort check-ins, and additional training on topics such as fundraising, etc.

-A selection committee composed of individuals with expertise in Indigenous governance and leadership will evaluate each Rebuilder candidate according to their commitment to Tribal sovereignty and community, leadership experience, knowledge of the issues facing their nation, and potential to help their nation.
+A selection committee composed of individuals with expertise in Indigenous governance and leadership will evaluate each Rebuilder candidate according to their commitment to Tribal sovereignty and community, leadership experience, knowledge of the issues facing their nation, and potential to impact their nation.